ambrosus/preSignedTransactions/readme.md

 > In some cases you should init node project before instlling dependencies.
 You can do this with ```npm init```.

 Before starting script you should change hardcoded web3 provider and default account in [http_server/helpers.js](http_server/helpers.js).
-All on-chain operations will be performed from that account, so this account should be unlocked and should be able to pay transactions fees.
+All on-chain operations will be performed from that account, so this account should be unlocked and should be able to pay transaction fees.
 Also, contracts deployed by this server will be owned by default account.
 This is important because only owner allowed to perform preSignedTransactions.
-Another hardcoded parameters are pathes to files with contract abi and bytecode.
+Other hardcoded parameters are paths to files with contract abi and byte code.
 But for running this PoC you don't need to change anything.

 After installing dependencies and changing hardcoded parameters http server can be started with: